eholdridge2/BIO332/README.md

 # BIO332
-Course repository for Applied Bioinformatics at Stonehill College
+Course Repository for Applied Bioinformatics at Stonehill College

+This repository contains code and documentation generated during the Applied Bioinformatics course at Stonehill College.